 The application process cannot be completed until appropriate transcripts have been received.

 Alberta high school and post-secondary students will normally have their transcripts requested on their behalf by the GPRC Admissions Team.

-If you are currently in Grade 12 outside of Alberta, you should arrange to have official high school transcripts sent after June exams from the Department of Education of your home province, or your last high school.
-These official transcripts are to be sent directly to Student Services, Grande Prairie Regional College at the campus where you wish to attend.
+If applicants are currently in Grade 12 outside of Alberta, they should arrange to have official high school transcripts sent, after June exams, from the Department of Education of their home province or their last high school.
+These official transcripts are to be sent directly to Admissions, GPRC.

-All transcripts submitted for admission purposes become the property of Grande Prairie Regional College and will not be released to, nor photocopied for you or anyone outside the College.
-If you are not accepted or do not attend, the documents you submitted are destroyed one year after the start of the semester for which admission was requested.
-If you reapply, you must submit a new set of documents.
+All transcripts submitted for admission purposes become the property of GPRC and will not be released to, nor photocopied for applicants or anyone outside the College.

 Interviews and Testing

 Admission will only be considered when pre-program testing or interviews have been completed as required for program admission.

 Mature students must be 21 years of age or older on the first day of classes, have been out of school for at least one full year, and do not have the regular admission requirements for their chosen program.

 Audit students observe designated course activities and are normally exempt from course evaluations.
 Audit students require written approval of the instructor who specifies how much participation is required.
 Approval is subject to space, impact on other students, and such other factors as may be deemed important by GPRC.

 International students are not Canadian citizens nor Permanent Residents of Canada.